syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 {% endhighlight %}
 {% endtabs %}

-Highlighting color and textStyle of the hovered row can be changed by using [SfDataGridThemeData.rowHoverColor]() and [SfDataGridThemeData.rowHoverTextStyle]() properties.
+You can change the highlighting color and textStyle of the hovered row by using [SfDataGridThemeData.rowHoverColor]() and [SfDataGridThemeData.rowHoverTextStyle]() properties.

 {% tabs %}
 {% highlight Dart %}